Joonatan88/Data-analytics-for-strategic-planning-with-PowerBI/Analysis and methodology/README.md

 ## Here we do a deeper dive in the full workflow of the project, decisions made and techniques used

-## Structure of project
+## My workflow
 1. Identify information needs of our client and understand the business question
 2. Data gathering, preprocessing and data model
-3. Data-analysis with PowerBI
+3. Data-analysis and visuals with PowerBI
-4. Building visuals for informed decision making with PowerBi

 ### 1. Information needs and business understanding
 - Client wanted to find clear market gaps in Finnish counties to invest in.
 Market gap was defined as: Counties where competition is low and demand for private healthcare service is high.
 For a prosperous investement the future of the county is also to be looked in.